eimapi/content-store-api/README.md

 An implementation can be found at [content-store-fs-impl](https://github.com/eimapi/content-store-fs-impl/tree/master) project.
 This project implements this API, and use the file system to persist the content.

+## Compile

+To compile the content store API, you need to clone this repository, enter in the **content-store-api** directory and run the follow command:

+        ./gradlew build -x signArchives

+Do not forget the **-x signArchives** this prevent *signArchives* task from running.